hzhangg/HR-Chatbot/README.md

 - Receive insight on your missing skills and their relevancy in jobs

-Our program is has many quality of life features such as:
+Our program has quality of life features such as:
 - Input validation (ex. number, wrong input)
 - Input processing (ex. no need to sumbit answers in "" or with period)
 - Skipping inputs (ex. type 'x' to skip the search criteria)